jtablesaw/tablesaw/docs/userguide/ml/Uber K Means.md

       b.
 Reassign each observation to the cluster with the closest centroid.
 ```

- Essentially, this becomes a computationally-intensive optimization problem to which K-means provides a local optimal solution.
-Because K-means provides a local optimal, its results change based on the random assignment in step 1.
-(In practice, Smile uses a variation of the algorithm known as <a href="https://en.wikipedia.org/wiki/K-means%2B%2B?msclkid=4118fed8b9c211ecb86802b7ac83b079#Improved_initialization_algorithm">K-means++</a> that strategically selects initial clusters)
+Essentially, this becomes a computationally-intensive optimization problem to which K-means provides a locally optimal solution.
+Because K-means provides a local optimal via a greedy algorithm, its results may be heavily influenced by the random assignment in step 1.
+(In practice, Smile uses a variation of the algorithm known as <a href="https://en.wikipedia.org/wiki/K-means%2B%2B?msclkid=4118fed8b9c211ecb86802b7ac83b079#Improved_initialization_algorithm">K-means++</a> that strategically selects initial clusters to minimize this initial bias)

  ### K-Means with NYC Uber Data

- Because the K-means algorithm clusters datapoints, we can use it to determine ideal locations for Uber drivers to wait in between customer pickups.
+Because the K-means algorithm clusters datapoints, we can use it to determine ideal locations for Uber drivers to idle between customer pickups.
 The data in uber-pickups-april14.csv represents all Uber pickups in New York City during April 2014.
 To start, create a bounding box around the data to focus on Manhatten and the immediate vicinity.

  ```Java
  Table pickups = Table.read().csv("uber-pickups-apr14.csv");